Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Carina had a median taxpayer income of $64,889 and an average income of $86,794 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is notably higher than Greater Brisbane's median income of $58,236 and average income of $72,799.
-By September 2025, based on a 9.91% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $71,319 (median) and $95,395 (average).
-In Carina, as of the 2021 Census, household, family and personal incomes clustered around the 74th percentile nationally.
-The predominant income cohort spanned 34.0% of locals (4,275 people) in the $1,500 - 2,999 category, similar to the broader metropolitan region at 33.3%.
-High housing costs consumed 16.0% of income, but strong earnings placed disposable income at the 69th percentile.
-The area's SEIFA income ranking placed it in the 7th decile.
+The suburb of Carina has a median taxpayer income of $64,889 and an average income of $86,794 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+These figures are high compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $71,319 (median) and $95,395 (average).
+According to the 2021 Census, household, family, and personal incomes in Carina are at the 74th percentile nationally.
+The predominant income bracket is $1,500 - 2,999, with 34.0% of locals (4,279 people) falling into this category.
+This aligns with broader trends across the metropolitan region, where 33.3% of residents are in the same income bracket.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 69th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income